Sparta Battalion: History

+Arsen Pavlov's Sparta unit was initially part to the 1st Slavyansk Brigade before being separated into its own reconnaissance battalion subordinate to the 1st Army Corps.

-According to Ukrainian and Russian sources, the unit was formed in August 2014 in Donetsk, based on the previously existing anti-tank/MG troop led by Pavlov which earlier reportedly participated in Battle of Ilovaisk along with Igor Strelkov's "volunteer" forces.
+According to Ukrainian and Russian sources, the battalion was formed in August 2014 in Donetsk, based on the previously existing anti-tank/MG troop led by Pavlov which earlier reportedly participated in Battle of Ilovaisk along with Igor Strelkov's "volunteer" forces.

 Battles during the Donbas war

-In 2014, the battalion took part in the Battle of Illovaisk.
+In 2014, the battalion took part in the Battle of Ilovaisk.

-In 2015, it fought in the Second Battle of Donetsk Airport.
+In 2015, it fought in the Second Battle of Donetsk Airport, alongside other units of the DPR People's Militia.
 During this battle, its fighters were filmed capturing Ukrainian soldiers (who were later paraded through Donetsk, where they were attacked by locals), and transporting the bodies of Ukrainian soldiers.
 Pavlov made Ukrainian POWs carry the bodies of other Ukrainians because, he said, "it's not our job to recover dead bodies, it's our job to make them."

 In January 2015, it participated in the Battle of Debaltseve.

 In March 2016, it was in the armed skirmish in Dokuchaievsk.

 In September 2016, the group was deployed into Lugansk People's Republic, with the stated aim of preventing an anticipated coup d'état.

 In late 2016, it was deployed at Sergey Prokofiev airport in Donetsk.

-During the 2022 Russian invasion
+During the Russian invasion

+In autumn 2022, the Sparta Battalion participated in the capture of the village of Opytne alongside the 1st Slavyansk Brigade.